-Contingent upon US Department of Education funding, the Center for Russian and East European Studies offers academic year Foreign Language and Area Studies (FLAS) Fellowships.
+Contingent upon US Department of Education funding, the Center for Russian, East European & Eurasian Studies offers academic year Foreign Language and Area Studies (FLAS) Fellowships.
 The graduate FLAS Fellowship is a prestigious award funded by the US Department of Education that provides recipients with full graduate tuition in addition to a living stipend.
 Only US citizens and permanent residents are eligible to receive FLAS Fellowships.
 To apply for an academic year FLAS, you must submit a FLAS graduate application to the department or professional school in which you are currently enrolled or to which you are seeking admission.
 Currently, academic year FLAS-eligible languages include: Russian, Bosnian / Croatian / Serbian (BCS), Hungarian, Polish, Slovak, Turkish, and Ukrainian.
 Fellowship competitions are held each winter; check with your department for FLAS application due dates.

 FLAS awards are also available for summer language study through Pitt’s Summer Language Institute.

 Please contact REESAdvising@pitt.edu for more information.

 The Nationality Rooms have awarded scholarships for summer study abroad annually since 1948.
 The purpose of the awards is to enable University of Pittsburgh students to have an in-depth immersion in another culture for at least five weeks.
 It is important that applicants choose a program that will maximize their contact with the populace abroad and be accepted by the University for credit.